iamnitishsah/NorthStar-Frontend/README.md

 - Unlock sets status to `ADMIN_UNLOCKED` (not `RETURNED`)
 - Employee can then edit and resubmit as if the goal were `RETURNED`
 - All unlock events are audit-logged
+- Employees must request unlock via `/employee/goals/{goal_id}/unlock-request`

 ### Quarterly Check-in
 - Only `LOCKED` goals can receive check-in updates
 - Employee must be the owner of the goal
 - Progress percentage is auto-computed — see formula table below
 - For shared goals: only the `primary_owner` triggers achievement sync to linked copies
-- Quarter updates must be sequential (Q1 → Q2 → Q3 → Q4); skipping ahead is not allowed
+- One quarter per request, in strict order (Q1 → Q2 → Q3 → Q4); skipping ahead is not allowed
 - Previously submitted quarters remain stored and are not overwritten

 ---